bhllamoreaux/bme680-project/README.md

 # Raspberry PI

 Two files are used, communicado.py and helper_funcs.py.
-Assuming that the sensor is wired in the I2C configuration, all you need to do is run python communicado.py to start pulling data from the sensor and sending it to the Android app.
+Assuming that the sensor is wired in the I2C configuration and the files are in the same folder, all you need to do is run ```python communicado.py``` to start pulling data from the sensor and sending it to the Android app.

 ![Wiring Diagram for I2C.
 Credit: Adafruit](https://cdn-learn.adafruit.com/assets/assets/000/059/074/medium640/temperature___humidity_raspi_bme680_i2c_bb.jpg?1534112411)